 - additional fresh herbs - like sage, thyme, rosemary

 - optional: salt - I love himalayan pink salt

 Cut larger vegetable chunks into smaller chunks.

-Add in all of the ingredients you are using.
+Add all of the ingredients you are using into a pot.

 Bring to a boil on the stove, then let simmer for 2 hours.

 Let the stock sit until it cools to room temperature.

 Scoop out the larger vegetables with a slotted spoon and discard.

 Using a mesh strainer or flour sack towel, strain out the little bits left behind.